... And what does the LORD require of you? To act justly and to love mercy and to walk humbly with your God.

 Your support and contributions support people experiencing homelessness to find home again.

-We began in 2016 as an Oakley Chapel community group centered around justice issues.
+We began in 2016 as church community group centered around justice issues.
 We invited like-minded persons from other congregations and organized as a faith-based nonprofit in 2017.

 We are an IRS 501 (c)(3) faith-based charity, unified to restore hope and provide opportunities for people to become all God intends them to be.
-Currently, we do this by addressing issues of housing and food insecurity in our community.
+As a starting point, we seek to stabilize food and shelter for people experiencing homelessness in our community.